w3c/longtasks/loaf-explainer.md

 Long Tasks Revamped

 ## Diclaimer
 This is work in progress.
-Feedback welcome, early for expectations :)
+Feedback welcome, lots of things might change etc.

 ## History